wechaty/puppet/README.md

 Abstract(Base) Class of Puppet Providers for Wechaty Framework.

-This module is part of the [Wechaty](https://github.com/wechaty/wechaty) SDK.
+This module is part of the [Wechaty](https://github.com/wechaty/wechaty) Framework SDK.

 Learn more at: